Message from Co-Chairs

-Every Spring, Summer, and Fall the GLBT KC publishes a Research White Paper wherein articles written and submitted by members of the GLBT KC are published for general readership.
-If you are interested in submitting writing to the White Paper, please contact our co-core members for Research and Scholarship, Sean Smallwood or Khristian Kemp-DeLisser.
+Every Spring, Summer, and Fall the Gender & Sexuality KC publishes a Research Lavender Paper wherein articles written and submitted by the public are published for general readership.
+If you are interested in submitting writing to the Lavender Paper, please contact our core members for Research and Scholarship.

 Members are encouraged to reach out to their individual Region Representatives (find yours on our leadership roster) to inquire about ways to get involved regionally with the GLBT KC.

 Knowledge Community leaders are NASPA volunteers who have generously devoted their time to their Knowledge Community.
 Chairs are elected by the Knowledge Community members while Regional representatives are selected from within the Region.
 Additional roles are selected by the Knowledge Community.

 One of the best resources available to you is the wide range of professional development opportunities.
 This list contains both our “Hosted Events,” workshops and webinars that we plan and manage, and some “Related Events,” hosted by the NASPA Central Office or other NASPA Constituent Groups.
 To see a full listing of NASPA events, please see the Events page.